Kootenay coffee roasters help you get your buzz on for National Coffee Day

 Coffee roasters in Kimberley

 Chaos Coffee Roasters: Locally-made, hand-crafted coffee with heart, created using single-origin beans in small batches.
-Chaos Coffee Roasters strives to bring you the freshest coffee possible, full of flavour and aroma.
+Chaos Coffee is roasted fresh in the mountains and strives to bring you the best flavours possible, full of aroma and taste.

 Where to buy: Chaos Coffee Roasters currently sells their products at local farmers markets in Kimberley, Cranbrook and Fernie.

-Kickturn Coffee Roasters: Kickturn Coffee is a small-batch roastery and coffee bar.
+Kickturn Coffee Roasters: Kickturn Coffee is a small-batch roastery and micro-sized espresso coffee bar that recently celebrated their first year anniversary.
 Their colourful, eye-catching logo pays homage to Kimberley’s ski-town roots.
 Stop in at their modern, new location for a freshly-baked croissant and equally-fresh cup of coffee.

 Where to buy: Kickturn Coffee Roasters is located at 253 Wallinger Avenue in Kimberley.
 Their blends can be found in-store at their coffee bar and also at Stoke Market in Kimberley.

 Northstar Roasting Company: Looking for “damn good coffee”?
 Look no further than Northstar Roasting Company.
-With names like “Chapman Camp Medium” and “Townsite Blend” given to his signature creations, owner Brian Conn Conn tips a hat to his community of Kimberley.
-A new product offered by the company is nitrogen-infused cold brew, sold in a 12-ounce can.
+With names like “Chapman Camp” and “Townsite Blend” given to his signature creations, owner Brian Conn tips a hat to his community of Kimberley.
+Keep an eye out for the new mobile coffee concession trailer out at local community events!

 Where to buy: Northstar Roasting Company’s blends are available through select retailers in Kimberley and beyond.
-Look for their distinctive tent, set up at local events around the region.
+Look for their distinctive tent and mobile concession trailer, set up at local events around the region.

 West Kootenay